 Do not hesitate to contact University Housing staff or UW-Madison Police if you observe an unsafe situation or have a concern.

 Sexual harassment and sexual violence, including sexual assault, dating, and domestic violence and stalking is strictly prohibited.
 Students are responsible to know and adhere to the UW-Madison Policy on Sexual Harassment and Sexual Violence.

 Residence Hall students are expected to complete “U Got This!”, a 60-minute interactive online program that provides students with the knowledge and skills to recognize sexually violent messages in our culture and feel empowered to take action to promote a safer and more respectful campus community.
-Students can access this program via their Learn@UW accounts and must complete the program prior to mid-October in order to register for spring semester classes.
-Following their completion of “U Got This!” students must also attend an in-person GetWIse workshop; students who do not complete this requirement will be unable to register for the following fall semester.
+Students can access this program via Canvas and must complete the program in order to register for spring semester classes.
+In addition to completing the online “U Got This!” program, it is expected that all first-year and new transfer students complete one GetWIse@Home program of their choosing in the GetWIse@Home course in Canvas.